Careers

 KS5

 Sixth Form students will gain an insight into degree related careers and apprenticeship led careers.
-They will be fully guided throughout their UCAS applications and Apprenticeship applications.
-All Year 13 students will receive careers guidance for their Post-18 choices.
+They will be fully guided throughout their UCAS applications, higher and degree apprenticeship and job applications.
+All Year 13 students will be offered careers guidance for their Post-18 choices.

 Careers and the Curriculum

 All teachers at the academy will highlight potential careers within their subjects.
 At key transition points [Year 9 GCSE options, Year 11 Post-16 and Year 13 Post-18] teachers deliver subject specific career led lessons outlining the range of pathways available.
-All students are required to choose GCSE’s within the set option ‘blocks’ to ensure that a wide range of subjects are studied so that a wide range of career choices are available in the future.
-Option booklets outline the range of careers available and a parents’ evening for Year 9 options gives parents/carers the opportunity to discuss subject based careers.
-Specific topics covered throughout the whole curriculum are enhanced with particular workplace skills and linked to a wide variety of job roles that are appropriate to the content.
+All students are required to choose GCSE’s within the set option ‘blocks’ to ensure their breadth of subjects are studied so that a wide range of career choices are available in the future.
+Option booklets outline the range of careers available and a parents’ evening for Year 9 will outline career links within subjects with up-to-date LMI and the opportunity to discuss subject based careers with the teachers.
+Specific topics covered within the curriculum are enhanced with particular workplace information and linked to a wide variety of job roles that are appropriate to the curriculum.

 Encounters with employers and employees

-At the academy every student will have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.
+At the academy every student will have at least one encounter each year to learn from employers about work and the skills that are valued in the workplace.

 Guest Speakers

-We have welcomed a number of inspirational speakers to the academy, such as Hassan Salim [MAN], Toby Jones [Actor], Ben DePear [Channel 4 News Editor], Benita Refson OBE [President of Place2Be] and Dale Morgan [Entrepreneur].
+We have welcomed a number of inspirational speakers to the academy, such as Hassan Salim [MAN], Toby Jones [Actor], Ben DePear [Channel 4 News Editor], Benita Refson OBE [President of Place2Be], Sheryl Teya [BT], Victoria Borwick [MP], Shuaib Master, Aishah Rasul, Ryan Rajkumar, Toby King [St. James’ Place] and Dale Morgan [Entrepreneur].
+Many subjects invite specific employers to their classes for a more tailored approach.

 All Year 11 students take part in our Futures Day.
 This comprises a number of workshops where students gain understanding of a range of workplace skills and the pathways available to them.
 We have a regular team of providers who facilitate engaging activities.
-We welcome to our academy a range of guest speakers, Unite Union, Apprenticeship Skills, Barclays Life Skills to deliver aspects of our Futures Day.
+We welcome keynote guest speakers, Unite Union, Apprenticeship Skills, The 93% Club, St. James’ Place and New City College to deliver key aspects of our Futures Day.
+Within this day we prepare our students for interviews and have been supported by Kat Jones from Ardent Legal Recruitment in conducting these interviews.
+Our top students are awarded certificates for being ‘The Most Employable’ student.

-We visit the annual event ‘London Spring UK University & Apprenticeship Fair’ with our Year 12 students (and select Year 11 and Year 13 students who have shown an interest in Apprenticeships).
-This event hosts a range of exhibitors with the opportunity to speak to a multitude of exhibiting universities and apprenticeship providers.
-These will include; Russell Group, red brick and modern institutions, as well as apprenticeship providers and local colleges.
+Each year, we visit the ‘London UK University & Apprenticeship Fair’ with our Year 12 students.
+This event hosts a range of exhibitors with the opportunity to speak to a multitude of exhibiting apprenticeship providers.
+These will include red brick and modern institutions, as well as apprenticeship providers and local colleges.

-Use the link below to gain more information on London Spring UK University & Apprenticeship Fair
+Use the link below to gain more information on London UK University & Apprenticeship Fair

 https://www.ukuniversitysearch.com/